-In determining the value of a checking account, the CDA will use the current balance.
+In determining the value of a checking account, the CDA will use the average monthly current balance provided on the most recent statement or derived from the most recent statements covering the last three months.

 In determining the value of a savings account, the CDA will use the current balance.